The Welcome Project

 Arts Award Supporter

-South East Dance is proud to be an Arts Award Supporter.
-Look out for the Arts Award blue a symbol throughout our season brochures, newsletter and website – these events have been identified as appropriate for helping you complete your Arts Award.
+South East Dance is proud to be an Arts Award Supporter .
+Look out for the blue a symbol throughout our brochures, flyers, newsletter and website – these events and opportunities have been identified as ideal for helping you complete your Arts Award.

 Audience Ambassador Scheme